0xarkstar/DeBHuB-public/docs/DEPLOYMENT.md

 # Deployment Guide

-Complete guide for deploying IrysBase to production.
+Complete guide for deploying DeBHuB to production.

 ## Table of Contents